-As I told you last week, I really like embroidering and I have several customization ideas that have been running through my head for weeks...
-Anyway, this week, I invite you to discover the realization of my embroidered fanny pack!
+As I told you last week, I really enjoy embroidery and I have several customization ideas that have been running through my head for weeks...
+In short, this week, I invite you to discover the realization of my embroidered fanny pack!

-In 2020, I made a crazy patch fanny pack with Japanese fabric scraps that I love based on the free pattern from petit patron which has since been removed from their shop... never mind...
-I told myself that a fanny pack is still not complicated to pattern when you have a little/a lot of sewing experience.
+In 2020, I made a crazy patch fanny pack with scraps of Japanese fabric that I love, based on the free pattern from petit patron which has since been removed from their shop... but no matter...
+I thought that a fanny pack is not that complicated to draft when you have a little/a lot of sewing experience.

-So this week, I'm telling you about my creative embroidered fanny pack adventure!
+So this week, I'm telling you about my creative adventure with an embroidered fanny pack!

 1. The pattern

-Fanny packs are mostly made up of 3 main pieces: a front, a back, and a "top" that gives volume to the bag.
+Fanny packs mostly consist of 3 main pieces: a front, a back, and a "top" that gives volume to the bag.

 The vast majority of fanny packs open with a zipper that can be found: